CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 You can either clone this project and rename/refactor the corresponding classes and methods or you can **[start from scratch by using archetypes](archetypes.md)**.
-In any case, we assume that the `studio-server` and `studio-client` modules have been setup properly.
+In any case, we assume that the `studio-server` and `studio-client` modules have been set up properly.

 ## 1. Spring Configuration